 Passenger Information

-Changes to our drop off and pick up options
+Drop off and pick up options

-Following the opening of Terminal Car Park 2, the paid-for Drop off and Pick up area has been relocated,
+Following the opening of Terminal Car Park 2, the paid-for Drop off and Pick up area has been relocated.

 The temporary Drop-Off and Pick-Up facility in the Mid-Stay car park has now closed.